openfl/OpenFLDevelopersGuide/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 Notice that the image actually contains two copies of the moon surface photograph next to each other.
 This image is the source image from which image data is copied repeatedly to create the appearance of motion.
 By having two copies of the image next to each other, a continuous, uninterrupted scrolling effect can more easily be created.
 Let’s walk through the process of the animation step-by-step to see how this works.

-The process actually involves two separate ActionScript objects.
+The process actually involves two separate Haxe objects.
 First, there is the loaded source image, which in the code is represented by the BitmapData instance named textureMap.
 As described previously, textureMap is populated with image data as soon as the external image loads, using this code:

 textureMap = event.target.content.bitmapData;